 Coming out of this process, completing your Lean Canvas, your moment of inspiration has been tested, improved, focused.
 You had an idea and now you have a product concept you can clearly communicate to others — your team, your customers, your potential investors.

 With a solid product concept you’re ready for the next stage — prototyping.
-We’ll go into the process of building your product prototype in a future article.
+Read an introduction to prototyping your app here.

 Until then, if you have a product concept you want to take to the next level, get in touch.
 We’d love to talk about it with you.